 The difference between several statements which are close to the parallel postulate provides interesting historical and pedagogical background.
-The most succinct statement is: For a line $\ell$ and point A not on $\ell$ , there is at most one line parallel to $\ell$ through A. Observe that Euclid proved the existence of parallel lines (Remark 5.4.3).
-So spherical geometry, which was studied by the Greeks, could not have been seen as example to show the independence.
-Playfair and Hilbert rephrased the postulate as the existence of unique parallel lines which was confused even by prominent mathematicians [HT05].
+The most succinct statement is: For a line $\ell$ and point A not on $\ell$ , there is at most one line parallel to $\ell$ through A. Observe that Euclid proved the existence of parallel lines (Theorem 5.4.3).
+So spherical geometry, which was studied by the Greeks, could not have been seen as an example to show the independence since any two great circles intersect.
+Playfair and Hilbert rephrased the postulate as the existence of unique parallel lines; as [HT05] note, even prominent mathematicians were confused by this shift.